 - Demoniacal Possession: Possession is present when the "entity" has taken control of the body and is causing great anguish to the afflicted individual.
-For example, a possessed person might tell its body to walk in one direction, but the entity which has taken control of the body will walk wherever it chooses despite the will of the person.
+For example, a possessed person might tell its body to walk in one direction, but the entity, having taken control of the body, will walk wherever it chooses despite the will of the person.

-- Oppression: An overwhelming feeling of being surrounded by and “oppressed” by evil, though the evil entity remains outside of the body.
+- Oppression: An overwhelming feeling of being surrounded by and oppressed by evil, though the evil entity remains outside of the human body.

 - Exorcist: “One who exorcises or professes to exorcise demons; in particular, one ordained by a bishop for this office.” ( A Catholic exorcist is always required to be ordained by a bishop; otherwise, he is not sanctioned by the Church.)

 How Does the "Afflicted" Person Feel and What Drives Her to Seek an Exorcist?

 The words most commonly used to describe how the afflicted person feels are: agitated, helpless, suicidal, “having experienced hell,” nauseous, feverish, detached from reality, "in a horrible place where there is no hope,” on fire, fearful, in chronic pain that causes them to "twist and weep."